smussenden/352-652-Summer-2017/take-home-assignments/resume-assignment.md

 ### Required Structural and Design Elements

-* Complete a site wireframe before starting to build.
+* Complete a site wireframe before starting to build and have it approved by me.
 * A section for education, experience and skills.
 You are free to include any other sections you wish.
+* A thin, top-bar navigation menu with "Your Name", "Resume" and "Portfolio" as menu items.
+You should modify the default Bootstrap menu that comes with the starter template so that it integrates with your styles.
 * A header with your name, contact information and affiliated sites.
 * A page footer with your name, copyright information.
 * At least one Google Font family and no more than two total font families.